 Lybrate.com has a number of highly qualified Pediatricians in India.
-You will find Pediatricians with more than 37 years of experience on Lybrate.com.
-You can find Pediatricians online in Delhi and from across India.
+You will find Pediatricians with more than 34 years of experience on Lybrate.com.
+You can find Pediatricians online in Ghaziabad and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Ajay Kumar

 Management of New Born Care

 Preimplantation Genetic Diagnosis (Pgd)

 Treatment of Polycystic Ovary Syndrome In Adolesce

 Submit a review for Dr. Ajay KumarYour feedback matters!